S&P Global Nears $44B Merger Deal With IHS Markit That Would Create Wall Street Data Behemoth: WSJ

 What Happened: The deal could be announced as soon as Monday and would be the largest merger of the year, the Journal noted.
 Talks between the two companies could still fall apart.

 Further details on the terms of the deal aren’t yet known.

-"We do not comment on market rumors or speculation," S&P Global Chief Communications Officer Dave Guarino told Benzinga.
-IHS Markit didn’t respond to Benzinga’s request for comments, as of press time.
+S&P Global and IHS Markit didn’t respond to Benzinga’s request for comments, as of press time.

 Why It Matters: The merger of the two companies will create a financial data behemoth.